miklevin/python_nix_flake/README.md

 ## Example `requirements.txt`

-Here’s a sample to get you started with data science and AI tools:
+Here's a sample to get you started with data science and AI tools:

 ```
 httpx